ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

     it in a secure store.

 3. `--operation=key-service`:  In this case, simpleserver receives requests, including attestations from simpleservers running in Certifier Service roles, who have not yet gotten the private policy key.
 In this role, the simpleserver receives evidence very similar to that offered by a program requesting certifiation.
 It evaluates the request based on policy and, if compliant, returns the policy key "encapsulated" to the prooferd enclave key.
-Once received, the requestore "decapsulates" the policy key and stores the policy private key in its policy store.
+Once received, the requestor "decapsulates" the policy key and stores the policy private key in the requesting certifier service's policy store.

 4. `--operation=convert-key`: In this case, simpleserver reads the unencrypted private policy key and stores the policy key in the